-Have you noticed recently that someone has offered you a “great opportunity” to make money?
+Have you been offered a “great opportunity” to make money recently?

-All you have to do is just sign up and become part of the community – it is called AE Group Club (Alliance Economics).
+All you need to do is sign up and become part of the community at AE Group Club (Alliance Economics).

-Well, if you are looking for more information regarding the Alliance Econ Group using the website www.aegroup.club, you are at the right place.
+If you’re looking for more information about Alliance Economics using the website www.aegroup.club, you’re in the right place.

-In the following Alliance Econ Group Review, you are about to find out who runs the company, how much it costs to join, whether it is legit or no and if it is, how much can you make within the Alliance Econ Group.
+In the following Alliance Econ Group Review, you’ll find out who runs the company, the cost to join, its legitimacy, and the potential earnings within the Alliance Econ Group.

 Name: Alliance Econ Group